Universal credit: When will tax credits stop?

 This will be the case even if under Tax Credits legislation the award would terminate on a later day.

 It is important that claimants seek advice from a welfare rights specialist before leaving tax credits as there are many issues to consider aside from which one is better financially as the UC rules are very different to tax credits.
-It is also important that the decision is the right one, as if the claimant lives in a digital service area they will not be able to re-claim tax credits.
+It is also important that the decision is the right one, as if the claimant lives in a full service area they will not be able to re-claim tax credits.
 Those in live service areas may be able to withdraw the UC claim and re-claim tax credits at the present time, although this is subject to exceptions.

 Although the legislation works in such a way as to bring a tax credits award to an end when a UC claim is made, and the process between DWP and HMRC is such that there should be notification to HMRC to end the tax credits claim, we would advise that claimants report the situation to HMRC in case the process breaks down.

 DWP do not actually send a notification to HMRC each time someone claims UC.
 In brief, what actually happens is that DWP set a marker on their system that there is a UC interest and HMRC trawl the system to look for National Insurance Number matches with tax credit claimants.
-This should only happen where DWP have confirmed that the person (or persons in a joint claim) have satisfied the basic conditions for UC.
+This should only happen where DWP have confirmed that the person (or persons in a joint claim) has satisfied the basic conditions for UC.
 Where there is a match the tax credit claim will be terminated.

 However, it is important to remember that tax credit claimants have an obligation to notify HMRC of changes.
 A change of status from single to part of a couple is something that must be reported for tax credit purposes anyway and we recommend that claimants continue to notify changes and not rely on DWP to transfer information otherwise there is a risk of a tax credits overpayment if the process fails.